Breach of Warranty

 Skilled Legal Representation

 Attorney David Shoop represents clients seeking compensation for breach of warranties.
 When clients contact Attorney Shoop, he learns the history of the sale and all the promotion and warranties that went with it.
 When necessary he will have an expert to examine the product to discover what went wrong with it.
 He then brings action against the manufacturer and other defendants liable for the breach of warranty.
+Contact our firm today for help in your case!

 He is available to represent buyers of buyers of all manner of products including defective automobiles, non-functioning